 Our friend Chris was nice enough to share his ‘secret ingredient’ with us – pancetta – which he adds to his shrimp scampi.
-The pancetta gives it an amazing, rich flavor that perfectly complements the shrimp, garlic and other flavors in this dish!
+The pancetta gives this Shrimp Scampi an amazing, rich flavor that perfectly complements the shrimp, garlic and other flavors in this dish!

 We recommend that you do not peel the shrimp before cooking – the shell preserves the juices and prevents the shrimp from shrinking as you cook.

-- 1 pound large shell-on shrimp (16–20 per pound)
+1 pound large shell-on shrimp (16–20 per pound)

 ¼ cup extra virgin olive oil

 1 ounce pancetta, diced fine

 3 tablespoons butter

 1 tablespoon chopped garlic

 1 good pinch red pepper flakes

 Pinch of salt

 Few grinds black pepper

-- 4 tablespoons freshly squeezed lemon juice
+4 tablespoons freshly squeezed lemon juice

 1 tablespoon lemon zest

 ¼ cup chopped parsley